OleksyKor/Short-list/CodeReviewChecklist.md

 * Do loops have a set length and correct termination conditions?
 * Can any of the code be replaced with library functions?
 * Can any logging or debugging code be removed?

+## Security

+* Are all data inputs checked (for the correct type, length, format, and range) and encoded?
+* Where third-party utilities are used, are returning errors being caught?
+* Are output values checked and encoded?
+* Are invalid parameter values handled?